Eddy27-hub/Data-Base-Project-about-Campus-Management/README.md

 # Data-Base-Project-about-Campus-Management
-This is a database project about campus management.
+This is a database project about campus management, made for Polyu year2 semester 1 comp2411.
+Welcome.